 We rely on two alternative parameterisations of the return processes.
-The first parameterisation is based on historical data, and assumes that annual returns on the assets in the pension fund follow a multivariate normal stochastic process13 that is calibrated according to the realised real returns on key UK and international market indices over the period 1947 to 2003.
+The first parameterisation is based on historical data, and assumes that annual returns on the assets in the pension fund follow a multivariate normal stochastic process12 that is calibrated according to the realised real returns on key UK and international market indices over the period 1947 to 2003.
 The source for the returns is the ABN Amro / LBS data set discussed in Dimson et al. (2001) and available commercially through Ibbotson Associates.
 US equities are used as a proxy for overseas (i.e. non-UK) equities.
 Descriptive statistics for the returns are shown in the Appendix.
 While some funds are actively managed, no allowance is made for any (positive or negative) excess returns generated by active management.
-The returns received are also reduced by the pension fund annual charge, which is assumed to be 1.0% in line with the maximum allowable under current stakeholder pension regulations.
+The returns received are also reduced by the pension fund annual charge, which is assumed to be 1.0% in line with the typical charge level on stakeholder pension schemes.